 For two days, Dwyer stayed on the road with Lydia as a passenger, explaining that at each stop he had received instructions from the doctor to travel to a new destination.
-The pair traipsed around from South Paris, Maine, to Boston back up to Concord, N.H., and then back to Maine.
+The pair traipsed around from South Paris, to Boston, back up to Concord, N.H., and then back to Maine.

 Dwyer finally strangled the increasingly suspicious Lydia and propped her in the back seat, as if sleeping, and went on his way to New Jersey.
-Oddly enough, two police officers stopped the car for traffic violations but sent Dwyer on his way with only a warning—all while Lydia “slept” in the back seat.
+Oddly enough, two police officers stopped the car for traffic violations, but sent Dwyer on his way with only a warning—all while Lydia “slept” in the back seat.

 Guilty, Not Guilty